GoogleChrome/CertificateTransparency/log_policy.md

 In order to have their logs accepted for inclusion, log operators should deploy and operate their logs according to the following:
-* The certificate expiry ranges for CT logs must be no longer than one calendar year and should be no shorter than six months.
+* The certificate expiry ranges for CT logs must be no longer than one calendar year and should be no shorter than three months.
 * CT logs must reject logging submissions for certificates whose notAfter timestamp falls outside the certificate expiry range.
 * Log operators should deploy enough sharded CT logs so that their certificate